By Ekemelu Nnoli

 optimum satisfaction for all players.
 This is further secured by duly signed

-play in the mix at the retail level can be to enable them conduct surveys,
+play in the mix at the retail level, which can be to enable them to conduct surveys,

-adheres to certain rules of engagement that protects the interests of its
+adheres to certain rules of engagement that protect the interests of its

-Manufacturer were to use his might to offer a pricing strategy that is below
+Manufacturer were to use its might to offer a pricing strategy that is below

 its set Recommended Retail Price (RRP).
 If the Manufacturer does retail